Make your own bird Toys

 For perfect pieces of parrot wood blocks, make sure your lumber has all corners, throughout the whole length.
 Yes, I spend a good time at the lumber yard, inspecting every piece of lumber I buy.

-Designing Your Bird Blocks
+Cutting Your our own Bird Blocks

 You can cut them into any thickness, length, or width depending on the lumber size.